CCSU football heading into first day of training camp Thursday with new mindset - NewsBreak

 Momma bear and two cubs rescued from storm drain

-A momma bear and her two cubs tried to beat the heat in Simsbury by climbing down into a storm drain.
-“When we put a flashlight down there it was a tagged bear looking up at us which is the last thing you expect to see,” said Scott Conrad, Simsbury.
+BURLINGTON, Conn.
+(WFSB) - A momma bear and her two cubs tried to beat the heat in Simsbury by climbing down into a storm drain.
+The bear family could not find its way out and neighbors heard the bears crying.
+“When we put a flashlight down there it was a...

 Video: Bear breaks into West Hartford, Connecticut home multiple times in 1 week